 Sales automation CRM has resulted in huge databases of information and data – a treasure trove of potential insights into customers – actual and potential.
 But much of this exists in individual units.

 What if a business could churn all of this information to answer some larger questions – questions such as what are the most frequent customer questions about our products?
 What are the most common pain points of our customer base?
 What are the most frequent post-sale issues our customers raise?
 Where do our customers most frequently “bottleneck” in our sales funnel?
 Can future buyer behavior be predicted based upon current behavior?
+This is where conversation intelligence technology for sales comes into play.
+It can churn all of those individual units of information and present the big picture to businesses.

 This is where AI comes into play.
 It can churn all of those individual units of information and present the big picture to businesses.